alexprengere/PythonExercises/9/README.md

 ### Help

 * User input should *not* be able to break the program (some exception-catching must be done :wink:).
-* The board could be represented with a `class`, with at least the following methods:
+* The board could be represented with a class `Board`, with at least the following methods:
     * `board.update(player, move)`
     * `board.is_full()`
     * `board.has_winner()`